prebid/prebid.github.io/adops/setting-up-prebid-video-in-dfp.md

 3\.
 Set the **VAST tag URL** to the cache location.
 Note that each bidder, e.g. Rubicon Project, may have a different cache location URL.

-If you're using a single order for all bidders, then the VAST URL will be the same:
+If you're using a single order for all bidders, then the VAST URL will be the same for each bidder:

 {% highlight html %}
    https://prebid.adnxs.com/pbc/v1/cache?uuid=%%PATTERN:hb_uuid%%